on-api/on-api/2.6.0/spec_sp/ordernotice.md

 ## coAccessId

-Identifies a single access in the CO population in the accesses API.
+Identifies a single access in the CO population in the accesses endpoint.

 * Data format: [accessId](../common/dataformats.md#accessid)
 * Mandatory